TylerTemp/SaintsField/README.md

 Make serializable object expandable.
 (E.g. `ScriptableObject`, `MonoBehavior`)

 Known issue:
-1. In IMGUI, a custom drawer won't work because `PropertyDrawer` is not allowed to create an `Editor` class, thus it'll list all fields in the object.
-If the field itself has a custom `PropertyDrawer`, the drawer WILL be used.
+1. IMGUI: if the target itself has a custom drawer, the drawer will not be used, because `PropertyDrawer` is not allowed to create an `Editor` class, thus it'll just iterate and draw all fields in the object.
-2. In IMGUI, the `Foldout` will NOT be placed at the left space like a Unity's default foldout component, because Unity limited the `PropertyDrawer` to be drawn inside the rect Unity gives.
+2. IMGUI: the `Foldout` will NOT be placed at the left space like a Unity's default foldout component, because Unity limited the `PropertyDrawer` to be drawn inside the rect Unity gives.
 Trying outside of the rect will make the target non-interactable.
     But in early Unity (like 2019.1), Unity will force `Foldout` to be out of rect on top leve, but not on array/list level... so you may see different outcomes on different Unity version.
+3. UI Toolkit: `ReadOnly` (and `DisableIf`, `EnableIf`) can NOT disable the expanded fields.
+This is because `InspectorElement` does not work with `SetEnable(false)`, neither with `pickingMode=Ignore`.
+This can not be fixed unless Unity fixes it.

 *   AllowMultiple: No